 Cheddar sausage Guinness beer bread is a classic quick bread with savory mix-ins and a Guinness twist.
 It’s a hearty bread, loaded with Irish cheddar, Irish sausage, and Irish beer.
 The perfect treat for your St. Patrick’s Day celebration.
 Like most quick breads it needs no time to rest or rise.
 Mix it up and bake it right away.
 Serve fresh from the oven with a bowl of your favorite Irish stew, or add a little more cheddar and turn it into a grilled cheese sandwich.
 Follow my tips and tricks below to get it right the first time and read a little chemistry lesson about what makes this bread rise.
+(Hint: It’s not the beer.)

 Ahh St. Patrick’s Day.
 A day when Americans drink green beer, eat green foods, and dye their rivers green in celebration of our Irish heritage – whether or not we have the family tree or DNA test to prove it.
-While green grilled cheese sandwiches, green smoothies, and green beans are all fun to eat, sometimes I just need something with a bit more Irish character, that’s a little less green.
+While green grilled desserts, green smoothies, and green beans are all fun to eat, sometimes I just need something with a bit more Irish character, that’s a little less green.
 Something like my cheddar sausage Guinness beer bread.

 While similar in method to a traditional Irish soda bread, this beer bread is not really traditional at all.
 This one has chunks of spicy sausage and sharp, rich cheddar cheese.